Kruševo Municipality: Demographics

-The municipality of Kruševo also contains a Muslim Albanian population living in the region.
+Besides Macedonians, the municipality of Kruševo also contains a Muslim Albanian population living in the region.
 In the modern era relations between Kruševo Aromanians and Muslim Albanians remain cordial, as do relations of Kruševo's Christian inhabitants with Muslim villagers of the municipality when they arrive into town to conduct business on market day and attend to administrative tasks.
 In 1996 the creation of Žitoše municipality (now part of Dolneni Municipality) reduced some of Kruševo Municipality's religious and linguistic diversity as the new municipal unit included a sizable number of Muslim Albanians.

-According to the last national census from 2021, this municipality has 8,385 inhabitants.
+According to the 2021 North Macedonia census, this municipality has 8,385 inhabitants.
 Ethnic groups in the municipality include: